Gokul2003g/sshgo/README.md

-# sshgo
-Front-end for ssh.
+# Installing openssh on the machine